How To Climb Smoothly?

 Watch a graceful climber and you’ll notice that she’ll slow down and study the next sequence of moves from a relative rest position.
 Then, once she begins to move again, she’ll commit without hesitation to each move.
 It’s as if she has glue on her front points and picks.
 She does not stop and “shop around” for holds.

-Visualizing in small detail is as effective in terms of building brain engrams as doing the actual movement itself.
+Visualizing in small detail is as effective at building brain engrams as doing the actual movement itself.
 Yet visualization takes discipline.
-It takes practice to slow down and focus on running a play-by-play movie in your mind of you climbing like a super star.
+It takes practice to slow down and focus on running a play-by-play movie of yourself as a climbing super star.

 Breath connects mind to body.
-Use your breath as a tool to keep yourself calm and performing efficiently.
+Use your breath as a tool to keep yourself moving calmly and efficiently.
 Start by simply reminding yourself to breathe.
 It is very common to hold your breath when the going gets tough.
 Then you can work your way into more specific techniques.
 Try inhaling slowly and deeply through your nose combined with a pursed-lip out-breath.